Large crowds enjoy Batavia Farmers Market, a 30-year summer tradition

 The organization hosts monthly meetings and invites guest speakers to come and teach innovative gardening techniques.

-Rick Clark, owner of Great Baked Pies in Huntley, has been a hit with shoppers at the market with his custom-baked goods for two years.
+Rick Clark, owner of Great Baked Pies in Huntley, has been a hit with shoppers for two years at the market with his custom-baked goods.

-Clark likes to say that when it comes to the desserts he makes, his only baking limitation is your imagination.
-He said a lot of people preorder and come to his booth every Saturday to pick up creations from blackberry peach, apple and cherry to even a pineapple and pepper pie that was once custom ordered.
+Clark said when it comes to the desserts he makes, his only baking limitation is your imagination.
+He said a lot of people preorder and come to his booth every Saturday to pick up creations from blackberry peach, apple and cherry to even a pineapple and pepper pie that once was custom ordered.
 To place an order, call 224-377-8073 or email rick@greatbakedpies.com.

-“I am very proud to be a part of this farmers market,” said Clark.
-“I think it’s the best market out there; it’s always wall to wall with smiling people.”
+“I am very proud to be a part of this farmers market,” Clark said.
+“I think it’s the best market out there.
+It’s always wall to wall with smiling people.”